Films on Demand

 How to access Films on Demand

-Mouse over Find on the library homepage and click on A-Z Database List.
-Now click on Films on Demand If off campus, you will be prompted for you BU login.
+Mouse over Find on the library homepage and click on Databases.
+Now click on the letter F under "Browse by title" then on Films on Demand If off-campus, you will be prompted for your BRUIN Connect login.
 Once you are logged into one database, you are logged into all of them, until you close your browser.

 Browsing by Collection

 - The homepage is divided into twenty-four general subject categories or collections.
 Six of the hundreds of films available for each collection are displayed, many of which are designated as "Recently added."

 - To see all the videos in that collection, click on View all Titles.

 - The results list is sorted from newest to oldest, but may be resorted into an A-Z list.

 - There is a brief description next to each video and a link to View Segments in this Video.
 Click on this to display segment titles and to link directly to a segment.